LLM Agents for Knowledge Discovery in Atomic Layer Processing: More observations on the alien market

 \section{More observations on the alien market}

-We hypothesize that the discovery of the correct rules typically follows a sigmoid-like function, impacted on one hand by how hard the problem is, and on the other hand by the path followed by, and the reasoning capabilities of, the agent.

-Other relevant notes on this problem are: a) it is sufficiently small that the entire experimental history easily fits in the context window, and b) tokenization may affect task performance: as LLMs are trained on tokenized text, they typically have some trouble identifying whether a letter is part of a word.
+{D\arabic{figure}} {D\arabic{table}} Other relevant notes on the alien market are: a) it is sufficiently small that the entire experimental history easily fits in the context window, and b) tokenization may affect task performance: as LLMs are trained on tokenized text, they typically have some trouble identifying whether a letter is part of a word.
 For example, gpt-5-mini, after correctly identifying the rule about the letter p, remained unaware of the rule regarding the letter 'm', but remarked that there should be another rule, as "several rejected words do not contain 'p' (camera, tomato, cucumber, human, potato, pear, grape)" \textit{(sic)}.